txpipe-shop/audit_template/templates/report.typ

       ],
       cell()[
         #set align(horizon)
-        Info severity issues are informational to the security of the project.
-They are unlikely to lead to loss of funds or control of the project.
+        Info are not issues.
+These are just pieces of information that are beneficial to the dApp creator.
+These are not necessarily acted on or have a resolution, they are logged for the completeness of the audit.
       ],
     )